 The Council has introduced an Information Governance Framework including guidance on various requirements of the General Data Protection Regulation (GDPR), information governance risk assessment, the retention of records and, continues to develop records management arrangements.
 Face to face training and guidance on data protection continues to be delivered to Members and Officers during the year as well as the requirement for staff to undertake refresher e-learning training.
-The Information Governance Manager monitors compliance, amongst other duties, with the new requirements of GDPR and undertakes random information governance spot checks which then inform feedback and learning.
-In addition, the Council's Internal Audit function continues to review records management as part of all individual audits.
+The Information Governance Manager monitors compliance, amongst other duties, with the new requirements of GDPR.
+The Council's Internal Audit function continues to review records management as part of all individual audits.